 - Build joy elsewhere.
 Hobbies, music, art, connection – nourish your heart in other ways.

-You don’t need to “fix” emotional eating overnight.
+There is no need to “fix” emotional eating overnight.
 Just notice it – and try one new response at a time.

-Lack of Nutrition Knowledge
+4. Lack of Nutrition Knowledge

 Try this: